westlake-repl/PixelRec/README.md

 </p>

 # Note
 In this paper, we evaluate the PixelNet model based on end-to-end training of the recommendation backbone and item modality encoders, which is computationally expensive.
 The reason we do this is because end-to-end training shows better performance than pre-extracted multi-modal features.
 However, we hope that PixelRec can inspire more effective and efficient ways to exploit visual features rather than just limiting them to end-to-end training paradigms.
-If you can develop a very efficient method that goes beyond end-to-end training, it will be a great contribution to the community！！
+If you can develop a very efficient method that goes beyond end-to-end training, it will be a great contribution to the community!!!

 # Dataset